 BasicSwap Explained

 BasicSwap is a cross-chain and privacy-centric DEX (decentralized exchange) that lets you trade cryptocurrencies without middleman interference.
-Its distributed order book lets you make or take orders at no cost and trade within a free and open environment without central points of failure.
+Its distributed ledger technology enables users to place or accept orders without fees, promoting a free and open trading environment devoid of central points of failure.

 What is it?